 Whether it happens to be 2D or 3D, consider any type of machine vision system, and its capability and performance in straightforward terms depends on just five principle components: the lighting, an optical lens, a digital (CMOS or CCD) image capturing sensor, image processing software tools and communication interfaces.

-Now the application might involve part inspection and measurement, picking and placing or a host of other tasks.
+Now the application might involve random bin-picking, picking and placing in logistics, part inspection and measurement or a host of other tasks.
 Whatever automated action the system is ultimately designed to undertake, it first needs to reliably locate the target object within its field of view by comparing (and matching) its image with a predefined pattern.

 In the case of a pure 2D machine vision system, the target object image acquired for processing is effectively a flat, two-dimensional plan view.
 The 2D image does not provide any height information at all – there’s X and Y data, but no Z-axis depth of field data.

 What we see is effectively the contours of a 3D object viewed from a specific viewpoint.
 Different viewpoints and different objects create entirely different contours, making 2D machine vision of limited use in applications where shape information is critical to performing a task.

 The lack of height and true shape information though is of course of no consequence for many reasonably simple applications.
 As a result, 2D (either area scanning or line scanning) machine vision systems are used extensively throughout the industry in a wide range of tasks.
 These include:

 In all such applications, an accurate 2D image is derived from the variations in reflected light intensity across the target object’s surface and key features.
 It depends on the contrasts identified in either a grayscale or color image of the object.
 And here lies the first of a series of practical challenges for 2D machine vision systems.